Huron County Art Bank

 The Huron County Art Bank collection features contemporary works depicting Huron County produced by local artists.

-The Huron County Art Bank contains outstanding examples of works by Huron County artists, in a wide variety of styles and themes.
-Acquisitions for this significant collection are selected from submissions to an annual art exhibition and sale organized through the Huron County Museum.
+The Huron County Art Bank contains outstanding examples of works by Huron County artists in a wide variety of styles and themes.
+Acquisitions for this significant collection are selected from submissions to a semi annual art exhibition and sale organized through the Huron County Museum.